hande-qmc/hande/documentation/hubbard.rst

     that the RNG is not restarted, so running two shorter calculations via the restart facility is not completely identical to running a single calculation for the same number of Monte Carlo cycles.
-**seed** *seed*
-    Integer.

-    Default: 7.

-    Set the seed used to initialise the dSFMT random number generator.

 Calculation options: parallel options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^